 The layer switcher allows you to choose the layer you want to use.
 When closed, it indicates the layer currently in use.

 The layer switcher is available as a drop down from the toolbar (at the top of the window, within the editor frame).

 Each instance of a component will reveal its toolbar when clicked (either once or with a slow double-click).
-The toolbar contains the specific actions (e.g. copy, paste, open-editor) that are available for the component instance on the page.
+The toolbar contains the specific actions (for example, copy, paste, open-editor) that are available for the component instance on the page.

 Depending on the space available, the component toolbars are positioned at the top-, or bottom-, right corner of the appropriate component.

 For further technical information see the JS documentation set for the page editor.